jaredly/jerd/docs/Roadmap.md

 - fix the "non-uniques" error
 -

+## EXAMPLES to show off a little bit

+- the 2d colorFlatDist, which demonstrates some sliders
+-

 ## What about dependency injection?
 So I have this idea
 I'm doing this marchVolume stuff